technomancy/bussard/manual.md

 The `format` is the template for the text, with the `values` looked up in the ship table and then spliced into the format template.
 Values with dots in them indicate that they are nested inside tables.
+Include `align="right"` to justify the text along the right side instead of the left.

 Second is the `"vector"` type, like this: